ReachardKing/NiativeUI-Menu/README.md

-(C) Do not redistribute this files.
+(C) Do not redistribute this files or claims the resources has your own.
 By Mackenzie_Rich
 # My Mods
 A NiativeUI Menu.
 Rewrite it this code.
 Don't  DM me if there is any problems.